Demeterio/Mod-Update-Checker_registry/README.md

 HTTP does not provide transport encryption or built-in response authentication.
 The registry contains only public version information, but its authenticity still needs to be verified.

-For that reason, MUC is being designed to verify a cryptographic signature before using a retrieved registry document.
+For that reason, MUC verifies a cryptographic signature before using a retrieved registry document.

 ## Network restrictions